A short history

 In the men’s competition, teams of three race over three laps, whereas for women, teams of two race over two laps.
 Each rider in the team must lead for one lap of the race.
 In the case of a tie (to the closest one-thousandth of a second), the team with the fastest time over the last lap will be declared the winner.

 Riders in the Keirin start in a bunch behind a motorized device in order to progressively reach a specific speed.
-The pacemaker starts at 30km/h for men and 25km/h for women, increases to 50km/h for men and 45 km/h for women, then exits the track with two and a half (2½) laps to go, leaving the riders to sprint for the win.
+The pacemaker starts at 30km/h and increases to 50km/h over three laps, then exits the track with three laps to go, leaving the riders to sprint for the win.

 Competing teams of four riders start on opposite sides of the velodrome and race over 4,000m.
 The winning team is the one that records the fastest time or in the finals, catches its opponents.

-The final classification is established as follows: the points accumulated by the riders over the first 5 events, on the basis of the points scale in force, are added up.
-During the 6th and final race, this total may increase or decrease according to the points won or lost by the rider.
-The winner is the rider who has the highest total of points at the end of the 6th event.
+The final classification is established as follows: the points accumulated by the riders over the first 3 events, on the basis of the points scale in force, are added up.
+During the 4th and final race, this total may increase or decrease according to the points won or lost by the rider in the specific points race.
+The winner is the rider who has the highest total of points at the end of the 4th event.

-Scratch race: a bunch race over 15km for men and 10km for women.
+-Scratch race: a classic first across the line race over 10km for men and 7.5km for women.

-Points race: Men cover 40km and women cover 25km.
-The final placing is determined according to accumulated points won by riders in intermediate sprints and by laps gained on the main field.
+-Points race: Men cover 25km and women cover 20km.
+The final placing is determined according to accumulated points won by riders in intermediate sprints or by laps gained on the main field.